davidmcclure/hilt-2016/course/neatline.md

 1. Repeat this process for Moscow, on the other side of the image - click once right on the meeting point between the beige and black flowchart segments, click **From map canvas**, find Moscow on the base layer, and click on it to lock in the association.
 Now, with two points, we've given the georeferenced enough information to position, scale, and rotate Minard's image so that it roughly lines up with the corresponding geography on the base layer.
 Before we export the rectified image, though, let's create a directory to house the various files we'll be working with on this project.

+---

+**MAC**

-1. **MAC** Click on the search button at the top right of the screen, search for "terminal," and open up the Terminal application.
-I generally like to organize things into a top-level `Projects` directory in my user's home directory.
-If you don't already have something like this, go ahead and create this directory with: `mkdir Projects`.
-Then, change down into the new directory with `cd Projects`, and create a sub-directory called `minard` with `mkdir minard`.
+1. Click on the search button at the top right of the screen, search for "terminal," and open up the **Terminal** application.
+First, create general-purpose `Projects` directory with `mkdir Projects`.

+1. Change down into the new directory with `cd Projects`, and create a sub-directory called `minard` with `mkdir minard`.

-1. **WINDOWS** TODO
+**WINDOWS**

+1. In the "Cortana" search box, search for "command," and open the **Command Prompt**.

+1. Create a `Projects` directory with `mkdir Projects`.

+1. Change down into the new directory with `cd Projects`, and create a sub-directory called `minard` with `mkdir minard`.

+---

-Click on the yellow geat button to open the "Transformation Settings" dialog.
+1. Back in georeferencer, click on the yellow gear button to open the "Transformation Settings" dialog.

 1. In "Transformation type," choose "Helmert."